Aditya285-S/Toxic-Comment-Classifier/Readme.md

 # Toxic Comment Classifier

-This project is a web-based application built using Streamlit to classify toxic comments.
+This project is application built using Streamlit to classify toxic comments.
 The classifier uses TF-IDF (Term Frequency-Inverse Document Frequency) for text feature extraction and a Random Forest Classifier for prediction.
 The app allows users to input text or upload an image from which text is extracted for classification.

 ## Overview